NeoDragonCP/tetris-javascript/README.md

 - Organized the CSS better and used variables for better control.
 - Custom design overall.
 - Added highscore saved to local storage.
+  -Added mobile controls for ability to play on touch screens.

 ## Known bugs: